Equipmake doubles repower contract with Big Bus Tours

 Equipmake said it will repower the buses using its integrated zero emission drivetrain system.
 The buses will have a battery range of 120 miles and a minimum life of eight years.

-The buses will be delivered by June 2024, it said, with thirteen to be delivered by May, and two buses delivered per month after.
+The 20 repowered buses are expected to be delivered by the end of Q3 2024 with 13 buses delivered by May 2024, and two buses delivered per month thereafter.

 Chief Executive Ian Foley said: "Our industry leading integrated zero emission drivetrain system continues to impress new and existing customers, as evidenced with the extension of this contract with Big Bus Tours.
 This contract extension will increase their repowered fleet by 100% and demonstrates both the quality and efficacy of our products, and also the level of investment being made by businesses across the transport spectrum as they move towards a net zero future."